 15. - High Pass Filter for Use in Measuring a TIU's DCS Signals Using A Scope - Circuit: Ardian!
-Added: Rod Stewart & rtr12 Level: Beginner & Intermediate (Creating Project Board - Beginning Level, Using with Scope - Intermediate) - Estimated Cost: $3.50 - $5.00
+Added: Rod Stewart & rtr12 - Level: Beginner & Intermediate (Creating Project Board - Beginner, Using with Scope - Intermediate) - Estimated Cost: $3.50 - $5.00

 This project was posted by Adrian!.
 It is a small high pass filter centered at 15KHz for use with an oscilloscope in measuring DCS signals from a TIU.
 It will filter the 60Hz power and still allow the DCS signal to pass through allowing measurements to be taken.
 This and much more about the DCS signal is described in detail in the first post of the original thread by Adrian!.

 Link To Original Thread: Viewing the DCS Spread-Spectrum (CDMA) Track Signalling Format - Project Files Located in First Post of Thread

 Schematic by Adrian! - Completed Filter Board by gunrunnerjohn